 Belmont is a somewhat small town located in the state of Michigan.
 With a population of 9,445 people and two constituent neighborhoods, Belmont is the 122nd largest community in Michigan.

 Belmont real estate is some of the most expensive in Michigan, although Belmont house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Belmont has more people living here who work in computers and math than 95% of the places in the US.

-Belmont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Belmont does not have a public transit system used by locals to get to and from work.

+Belmont is a somewhat ethnically-diverse town.
 The people who call Belmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmont residents report their race to be White, followed by Asian.
-Important ancestries of people in Belmont include Dutch, Irish, English, and Polish.
+Important ancestries of people in Belmont include German, Dutch, English, Irish, and Polish.

 The most common language spoken in Belmont is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.